1932 Republican Party presidential primaries

 From March 8 to May 20, 1932, voters of the Republican Party chose its nominee for president in the 1932 United States presidential election.
 The nominee was selected through a series of primary elections and caucuses culminating in the 1932 Republican National Convention held from June 14 to June 16, 1932, in Chicago, Illinois.

 As the year 1932 began, the Republican Party believed that Herbert Hoover's protectionism and aggressive fiscal policies would solve the then-ongoing Great Depression.
-Whether these policies were successful or not, President Hoover controlled the party and had little trouble securing a re-nomination.
+President Hoover controlled the party and had little trouble securing a re-nomination.